-- & Wash vehicles in designated areas.
-Never discharge wash water into the street, gutter, storm drain, or onto the ground. - b Use oil separators, and dispose of other soapy water into sanitary sewer (as required or allowed by law). - & Use a spray nozzle or bucket when possible to conserve water and minimize wastewater.
+- b Wash vehicles in designated areas.
+Never discharge wash water into the street, gutter, or storm drain. - Use oil separators, and dispose of other soapy water into sanitary sewer (both as required or allowed by law). - Use a spray nozzle or bucket when possible to conserve water and minimize wastewater.
 Use a commercial car wash facility if site is not equipped properly for vehicle washing.